OctopusDeploy/blog/blog/2018-02/will-it-deploy-episode-02/index.md

  - Will it Deploy
 ---

-Welcome to another **Will it Deploy?** Episode where we try to automate the deployment of different technologies with Octopus Deploy.
-In this episode, we're trying to deploy an Spring Boot web app to Amazon Web Services platform with cloud infrastructure provisioning as well as ensure we have a zero-downtime production deployment.
+Welcome to another **Will it Deploy?** episode where we try to automate the deployment of different technologies with Octopus Deploy.
+In this episode, we're trying to deploy a Spring Boot web app to Amazon Web Services platform with cloud infrastructure provisioning as well as ensuring we have a zero-downtime production deployment.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Pd2Wya6kvIU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>